DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 3. **Checking Valid Jumps**: For each position, it checks if the current index `i` can reach or go beyond the `lastPos`.
 If it can, `lastPos` is updated to the current index `i`.
 4. **Result**: Finally, it returns whether `lastPos` is `0`, indicating whether it's possible to jump from the first position to the last.

+### **Space Complexity**: `O(1)`

+- **Constant Space**: The algorithm uses a fixed amount of space regardless of the input size.
+Specifically, it maintains a single variable, `lastPos`, to keep track of the left-most `VALID` position.
+- **No Additional Data Structures**: Unlike approaches that use additional data structures (like the memoization table in dynamic programming), the greedy approach does not require extra space proportional to the input size.
+- **Total Space Complexity**: Consequently, the space complexity is `O(1)` since the amount of space used remains constant.